 Ground Lease Definition

-Ground lease is a kind of lease where the lease agreement is written in such a way that the tenant of the property will be authorized to do all the necessary developments during the lease period and then the property will be handed over to the property owner including the developments and changes the tenant has made during the period of lease.
+A ground lease is a kind of lease where the lease agreement is written in such a way that the tenant of the property will be authorized to do all the necessary developments during the lease period.
+Then the property will be handed over to the property owner, including the developments and changes the tenant has made during the period of the lease.

-Ground lease is generally associated with the freehold properties, say a piece of land.
-In this lease, the tenant who uses the property can make changes and improvements for their own benefit, which, after the completion of the lease period, will be handed over to the landlord with all the improvements and changes made.
+A ground lease is generally associated with the freehold properties, say a piece of land.
+In this lease, the tenant who uses the property can make changes and improvements for their benefit, which, after the completion of the lease period, will be handed over to the landlord with all the improvements and changes made.